 Elly Walsh is a doctoral student focusing on climate science education, the role of disciplinary experts in STEM education, and the incorporation of authentic contemporary science practices into informal and formal science learning environments.
 She has a M.S. in Oceanography from the University of Washington and a B.S. in Chemistry from Harvey Mudd College.

 Hank Clark is an Information Systems, Technology, and Multimedia Production Specialist who has created online curriculum and training materials in coordination with Learning Scientists for over 18 years.
 His work in learning technology includes projects building custom technology, media, and online curriculum delivery solutions for learning science curriculum design and research projects in k-12 education settings, multiple private companies / corporations, and higher education institutions.
 Clark helps manage the creation and delivery of multimedia, technology, and communication aspects of multiple Institute projects and helps enable collaboration across multi-disciplinary teams.

-Beth Strehlo is an administrative assistant for the Institute and the LIFE Center, directly supporting two PI's as well as providing general office support for all faculty, staff, and students.
-She has more than 10 years of experience in administrative, supportive, and client service roles, including web marketing and document development.
-In addition to supporting the Institute full time, Beth is currently pursuing a B.A. in English and a certification in Technical Writing and Editing.
+Beth Strehlo is an administrative coordinator for the Institute and the LIFE Center, directly supporting two PI's as well as providing general office support for all faculty, staff, and students.
+She has more than 10 years of experience in administrative, supportive, and client service roles, including web marketing, event planning, and document development.
+In addition to supporting the Institute full time, Beth is currently pursuing a B.A. in English with Honors.